ioos/thredds_crawler/README.md

 ### Modified Time

 You can select data by the THREDDS `modified_time` by using a the `before` and `after` parameters.
-Keep in mind that the modified time is only avaiable for individual files hosted in THREDDS (not aggregations).
+Keep in mind that the modified time is only available for individual files hosted in THREDDS (not aggregations).

 ```python
 import pytz